-The Council supports the continued use of the grounds for sports uses.
-Appropriate additional facilities including a new north stand, indoor leisure, hotel or business uses as well as residential including affordable housing may be supported provided that they are complementary to the main use of the site as a sports ground.
+The Council supports the continued use of the grounds for sport uses.
+Appropriate additional facilities including a new north stand, indoor leisure, hotel or business uses, as well as residential uses including affordable housing, may be supported provided that they are complementary to the main use of the site as a sports ground.

-- There is a need to retain, and where possible enhance, the continued use of this site as a sports ground. - The Council will work in partnership with Harlequins RFC to understand the potential need for associated new facilities, such as a new and improved stadium or an upgrade to the existing, indoor leisure (gym/training facilities), business uses or potentially a hotel. - Any additional uses need to be complementary to the main use of the site as a sports ground; new uses should therefore be associated with, and not detract from, the main sports use of this site.
-A mixed use scheme, which may include residential including affordable housing, may also be considered appropriate provided that other sporting and associated uses have been fully investigated and that the mixed / residential use is compatible with the main use of the site. - To the east of the stadium is designated Other Open land of Townscape importance (OOLTI).
-The Open Land Review 2021 found this parcel (site number 74: Land at Harlequins) performed strongly against OOLTI designation criteria. - Multi-use is sought for the sports and associated facilities, in line with other policies in this Plan.

-- The Council will work closely with partners, including Transport for London and Harlequins RFC, to ensure the development does not lead to harmful impacts on the local road network. - Any development proposal is required to protect and, where possible, enhance, the River Crane corridor as well as the Duke of Northumberland River, as well as the setting of the Rosecroft Conservation Area. - The Council is committed to working in partnership with Harlequins RFC to develop a Masterplan, which should set out the long-term strategy for development of this site. - There is potential opportunity in the mid-rise building zone (5-6 storeys) identified for the site in the Urban Design Study 2021, for a proposal to be assessed against Policy 45 Tall and Mid-Rise Building Zones, the proposals should be carefully located, respond positively and protect the setting of existing buildings in the surrounding area, including heritage assets such as conservation areas, listed buildings and locally listed buildings and provide high quality open space. - Design objectives and general guidance relating to the local character of the area, which any redevelopment proposal should have regard to, is set out in the Urban Design Study 2021 in the character area profile and design guidance for C2 Twickenham Residential and the Twickenham Village Planning Guidance SPD.
+- The Council is committed to working in partnership with the Harlequins RFC to develop a Masterplan, which should set out the long-term strategy for development of the site. - There is a need to retain, and where possible enhance, this nationally important sporting venue with its associated facilities to ensure it remains a world-class standard of facilities and visitor experience, as per Policy 26 of this Plan.
+Multi-use is sought for the sports and associated facilities, in line with other policies in the Plan. - The Council will work in partnership with Harlequins RFC to understand the potential need for associated new facilities, such as a new and improved stadium or an upgrade to the existing, indoor leisure (gym/training facilities), business uses or potentially a hotel. - Any additional uses need to be complementary to the main use of the site as a sports ground; new uses should therefore be associated with, and not detract from, the primary sports use.
+A mixed-use scheme, which may include residential including affordable housing, may also be considered appropriate provided that other sporting and associated uses have been fully investigated and that the mixed use / residential use is compatible with the main use of the site. - The Council will work closely with partners, including TfL and Harlequins RFC, to ensure development does not lead to unacceptable impacts on the local road network.
+Any scheme should include pedestrian routes where possible and encourage active travel. - Any development proposal is required to protect, and where possible enhance, the River Crane corridor and the Duke of Northumberland River; and the character and openness of adjacent designated open land and the setting of the Rosecroft Conservation Area. - The site has been identified in the Council's Urban Design Study as potentially appropriate for mid-rise buildings (5-6 storeys).
+Such development would need to be carefully located; respond positively to and protect the setting of existing buildings in the surrounding area, including heritage assets such as conservation areas, listed buildings and locally listed buildings; and provide high quality open space, as per Policy 45 Tall and Mid-Rise Building Zones in this Plan.
+Any development proposal should have regard for the design objectives set out in the relevant character area profile in the Urban Design Study.